What is a Delaware Corporation?

 How to Incorporate?

-Each business entity in the State of Delaware is incorporated similarly at their initial stage.
+Each business entity in the State of Delaware is incorporated similarly at its initial stage.

 Forming a corporation in the State of Delaware is almost as easy as starting an account on social media.
 Sure, you do have to go through some procedures; but it is quite simple to do.